 Photo by Steven HWG on Unsplash

-Our group is collaborating with the other researchers at the UW, Seattle VA Hospital, Cleveland Clinic, and the Mayo Clinic to use wearable sensors to improve early diagnosis of Alzheimers Disease and Dementia with Lewy Bodies.
+Our group is collaborating with the other researchers at the UW, Seattle VA Hospital, Cleveland Clinic, and the Mayo Clinic on a new study — Technology for Early Diagnosis of Dementia (TEDD) — to use sensor technologies to improve early diagnosis of Alzheimers Disease and Dementia with Lewy Bodies.
 Early discimination of individuals on the trajectory to these two different diseases may lead more appropriate treatments to improve outcomes.

 Photo by Luke Chesser on Unsplash